alexaibio/teaching_content/Transformers/attention.md

 ![Initial embeddings table](img/emb1.png)

-## K, Q: Pairwise word similarities for one phrase
+## K, Q: Calculate attention weights (Pairwise word similarities) for one phrase
-the next step will be to understand dependencies between every word in our sentence.
+The next step will be to understand dependencies between every word in our sentence.

+For example having a word Apple, what other word in our sentence influence the meaning of this word?
+Well, it might be Phone or Fruit, so interpretiong the meaning of Apple we have to take a spesial attention to one of those words and much less attention to other words like THE or IS.

+We can do it with calculating similariry.
 Since we have 5 words in our current sentence what we can do is to calculate pairwise similarities between all words.

 The simpliest way to define a similarity is a dot-product.
 For example if we have three vectors,